ITI/pcesapps/docs/RunningPCES.md

 This document describes how one executes a set of **pces** simulation runs that together comprise an 'evaluation'.
 This document is a companion to others that together provide a picture of what **pces** comprises.

-- [PCES Overview.pdf](#https://github.com/ITI/pces/blob/main/docs/PCES-Overview.pdf) describes the model used to describe workflows in **pces**, and the functions used to demark measurement points.
+- [PCES-Introduction.pdf](#https://github.com/ITI/pces/blob/main/docs/PCES-Introduction.pdf)  and [PCES-Internals.pdf](#https://github.com/ITI/pces/blob/main/docs/PCES-Introduction.pdf) describe the model used to describe workflows in **pces**, and the functions used to demark measurement points.
 A set of **pces** experiments computes and reports estimated performance metrics (like latency and throughput) observed between measurement points.
-- [ API.pdf](#https://github.com/ITI/pces/blob/main/docs/API.pdf) documents the formatting requirements of input files read by the **pces** simulation.
+- [ PCES-API.pdf](#https://github.com/ITI/pces/blob/main/docs/API.pdf)  and [MRNES-API.pdf](https://github.com/ITI/mrnes/blob/main/docs/MRNES-API.pdf) document the formatting requirements of input files read by the **pces** simulation.
-- [mrnes.pdf](https://github.com/ITI/mrnes/blob/main/docs/mrnes.pdf) describes the **mrnes** repository, which is imported by **pces** and provides the modeling support for describing the network and computing devices upon which the **pces** applicatin workflows executed.
+- [MRNES-Introduction.pdf](https://github.com/ITI/mrnes/blob/main/docs/MRNES-Introduction.pdf) and [MRNES-Internals.pdf](https://github.com/ITI/mrnes/blob/main/docs/MRNES-Internals.pdf)  describes the **mrnes** repository, which is imported by **pces** and provides the modeling support for describing the network and computing devices upon which the **pces** applicatin workflows executed.
 - [xlsxPCES.pdf](#https://github.com/ITI/pcesbld/blob/main/docs/xlsxPCES-v1.pdf) describes a tool for building **pces/mrnes** models.
 This tool creates files that are directly used by the scripts we describe here.
+The repository https://github.com/iti/pcesapps contains a number of examples of applications that can be built and run using xlsxPCES.
+See also [PCES-Apps.pdf](#https://github.com/iti/PCES-Apps.pdf) .

 #### *github.com/iti/pcesapps*